gkp1/rotmg_realmeye_search/README.md

 [![https://img.shields.io/badge/Click%20the%20message-8A2BE2](https://img.shields.io/badge/Click%20to%20install-8A2BE2)](https://github.com/gkp1/rotmg_realmeye_search/raw/refs/heads/main/reyesearch.user.js)

 3. Click INSTALL in the page that opened and done!
 Open or reload https://www.realmeye.com/edit-offers-by/yourNameHere and click "Add Offer" -> "Select item"

+## To-do

+Need to fix auto focus on input